Consistent and Secure Default RBAC¶

 impliesreader

 .
-This work requires a keystone specification.Keystone enforces scope by default
+This work requires a keystone specification.OpenStack-wide Personas Documentation

-service that’s completed Phase 1.
-This will require the operator to
+have completed Phase 1.
+This will require the operator to configure the service

 if they chose to adopt the new behavior for